 While healthcare management systems are certainly valuable, the problem is that providers often rely on many different, nonintegrated programs.
 As a result, data gets lost, misinterpreted, or incorrectly filed as it is passed between programs.

-The problem becomes even more apparent when patients switch caregivers.
-When patients are transferred from one medical professional to another, information may easily get lost in the shuffle.
-When patient data is incorrectly handled, it can lead to medical errors, which are currently the third leading cause of death in the United States (after heart disease and cancer).
-Perhaps even more telling is that researchers suggest that by improving communication, patient injuries from medical errors could be reduced by as much as 30%.
+The problem becomes even more apparent when patients switch providers and risk information getting lost in the shuffle.
+When patient data is incorrectly handled, it can lead to medical errors, which are the third leading cause of death in the United States (after heart disease and cancer).
+Perhaps even more telling is that research suggests that by improving communication, patient injuries from medical errors could fall by as much as 30%.

-Just as CRM has made it possible for businesses and other organizations to streamline, coordinate, and optimize their customer interaction, it can likewise revolutionize the healthcare management process.
-However, CRM is not meant to be a standalone solution to replace conventional EHR.
-Instead, it should complement and enhance existing clinical systems.
+Just as CRM has made it possible for businesses and other organizations to streamline, coordinate, and optimize their customer interaction, it can revolutionize healthcare management.
+However, CRM is not meant to replace conventional EHR.
+Instead, it complements and enhances existing systems.